-When you think Italian wine, your mind might to a glass of ruby Chianti or and bubbly prosecco, but it should also think of Sicily which is why we’re sharing this guide to Sicilian wine.
+When you think of Italian wine, your mind might go to a glass of ruby Chianti or bubbly prosecco, but it should also think of Sicily, which is why we’re sharing this guide to Sicilian wine.

 Well, this region has a rich history of making outstanding wines — some of which may just become your next favorite glass of vino.